Allergic Asthma and Wheeze

 These medicines guard against asthma attacks by preventing inflammation and swelling of the mucous membrane lining in the airway of the lungs.
 They do not give instant relief but their effect is built up over a period of time and they must be used every day continuously.

-The original 1970’s asthma preventer medicines such as Sodium Chromoglycate (Intal) and Nedocromil Sodium (Tilade) are less frequently used these days as they are less effective than low dose inhaled cortico-steroids such as Beclomethasone (Becotide, Clenil, Qvar, Asmabec), Fluticasone (Flixotide), Budesonide (Pulmicort), Mometasone (Asmanex) and Ciclesonide (Alvesco) which are the mainstay of asthma prevention and control .
+The original 1970’s asthma preventer medicines such as Sodium Chromoglycate (Intal) and Nedocromil Sodium (Tilade) are no longer available these days.
+They have been shown to be less effective than low dose inhaled cortico-steroids such as Beclomethasone (Becotide, Clenil, Qvar, Asmabec), Fluticasone (Flixotide), Budesonide (Pulmicort), Mometasone (Asmanex) and Ciclesonide (Alvesco) which are the mainstay of asthma prevention and control .
 All of these medicines are very safe to use at the recommended dosages and SHOULD BE USED CONTINUOUSLY EVEN WHEN SYMPTOM FREE.

 Newer oral preparations called Leukotriene Antagonists are available and include Montelukast (Singulair) and Zafirlukast (Accolate).
-Monoclonal anti-IgE antibodies in the form of Omalizumab (Xolair) may have a profound effect on severe allergic asthma which is difficult to control, this treatment involves injections every 4 weeks and is expensive but life saving in brittle asthma.
+Monoclonal anti-IgE antibodies in the form of Omalizumab (Xolair) have a profound effect on severe allergic asthma which is difficult to control, this treatment involves injections every 4 weeks and is expensive but life saving in brittle asthma.

 As better treatments have evolved, older oral preparations such as the Theophyllines and Aminophylline are rarely prescribed these days.

 Combination Preventer and Long-Acting Beta Agonist (LABA) reliever inhaler medications are Seretide and Symbicort.
 Seretide, which is a combination of Salmeterol and Fluticasone have a synergistic or additive effect in asthma control and treatment.
 Symbicort is another new combination preventer and controller inhaler which contains Budesonide and Formoterol.
 A new longer-acting reliever inhaler (LABA) called Vilanterol may have a 24 hour duration of action.